sharpsan/android-mount-andromeda/README.md

 ## What it does:
-Substratum on Android Oreo allows you theme your device using a non-root method, which is a cleaner method that does not contribute to slowing your device down over time.
+Substratum on Android Oreo allows you to theme your device using a non-root method, which is a cleaner and does not contribute to slowing your device down over time.
 <br />...the downside is that you would typically be required to run a shell/adb script from a computer to enable Andromeda to work.

 Using this systemless approach you can easily enable/disable the module to enable Andromeda, without the need to plug into a PC.